The match was done and dusted with on Day Four, capped by a superb all-round performance from Mushtaq Mohammad © Getty Images

 On February 10, 1973, Pakistan all-rounder and the youngest Test cricketer and centurion at the time, Mushtaq Mohammad, wowed the Dunedin crowd with a fabulous all-round performance.
 The Kiwis had no answer to Mushtaq’s recklessness as Pakistan recorded a memorable Test win in New Zealand.
 Jaideep Vaidya has more…

 Pakistan had never won a Test series in New Zealand when they landed in the island nation in the summer of 1973.
-The reverse tour in Pakistan four years earlier had resulted in a 1-0 win for the Kiwis after they clinched the Lahore Test by five wickets.
-So, revenge was on the cards when Intikhab Alam’s men arrived in Wellington for a three-match series.
+The reverse tour in Pakistan four years earlier had resulted in a 1-0 win for the Kiwis after they clinched the Lahore Test by 5 wickets.
+Revenge was on the cards when Intikhab Alam’s men arrived in Wellington for a three-match series.

 Intikhab was so delighted with his batsmen that he went on a rampage during New Zealand first innings.
-He took seven for 52 as the Kiwis were skittled for 156.
+He took 7 for 52 as the Kiwis were skittled for 156.
 Intikhab was not done and put the Kiwis back in to follow-on.
 Here, he was joined by Mushtaq, who wanted to have some fun with the ball as well.
-The duo shared nine wickets between them as the Kiwis managed to get just 33 runs more than their first innings effort.
-Mushtaq’s figures read five for 49, while Intikhab took four for 78 (one run out).
+The duo shared 9 wickets between them as the Kiwis managed to get just 33 runs more than their first innings effort.
+Mushtaq’s figures read 5 for 49, while Intikhab took 4 for 78 (one run out).

 The youngest Test cap and centurion for many years to come had another feather in his cap of records.
 The performance at Dunedin was one of the finest displays of all-round brilliance in a cricket match ever to be witnessed.
 Many years after the game, Mushtaq said in an interview with ESPNcricinfo that fellow all-rounder Sir Garfield Sobers was “the greatest cricketer I have seen.
 It was a pleasure to watch him on the field.
 Whether he was batting, bowling or fielding, it was class and authority.”